 GreenTech software development means building digital products that make sustainability measurable, operational, and economically useful.
-It is not only a green UI theme or a dashboard with carbon numbers.
+It is not only a green UI theme, an ESG dashboard, or a one-time cloud cleanup.
 A serious GreenTech roadmap connects emissions data, cloud efficiency, workflow automation, supplier visibility, product analytics, and audit evidence so leaders can reduce waste while still shipping reliable software.

 The best starting point is a business workflow with measurable waste: cloud resources running idle, routes planned without fuel or energy data, suppliers with incomplete emissions records, inventory that creates avoidable returns, or reporting that takes weeks of spreadsheet work.
 From there, software teams can define the data model, integrations, controls, and product roadmap needed to turn sustainability goals into daily operating decisions.